How to use a custom domain on GitHub Pages

 github.io.
 To use your GitHub-hosted site with your custom domain, you only need to configure your DNS (Domain Name System) settings.
 Then, you can quickly check if your new domain properly works with the help of a DNS-testing service such as LeafDNS.

-The big thing about GitHub Pages is that GitHub lets you host your static website on its servers for free.
-Since May 2018, it even offers free HTTPS support for custom domains.
+GitHub lets you host your static website on its servers for free.
+Since May 2018, it also offers free HTTPS support for custom domains.

 I will discuss the most typical use case when you want to point both the apex domain and the